-Here is a 30 minute, primal friendly, low-carb version of Spaghetti Amatriciana, made with spaghetti squash instead of pasta and bacon instead of Guanciale.
+Here is a 30-minute, primal friendly, low-carb version of Spaghetti Amatriciana, made with spaghetti squash instead of pasta and bacon in the Amatriciana sauce instead of Guanciale.
 And I have a Great Big Bacon Giveaway!

 When we were in Italy last month, it was my younger daughter that ordered the best dish at every restaurant.
 Every meal we would try each other’s food and come to the conclusion that she had ordered the best meal out of all of us.

-So to keep it simple and doable for a weeknight meal, I cooked the spaghetti squash in the microwave and made the sauce meanwhile.
+So to keep it simple and doable for a weeknight meal, I cooked the spaghetti squash in the microwave and made the sauce while that cooked.
 The whole thing came together in only 30 mintues.
-I also wanted to make sure that you wouldn’t have to make a trip to Eataly to make this, so instead of calling for the traditional Italian cured pork cheeks (Guanciale) that’s typically in Amatriciana, I used some American style bacon.
-Vermont bacon actually.
+I also wanted to make sure that you wouldn’t have to make a trip to Eataly to make this, so instead of calling for the traditional Italian cured pork cheeks (Guanciale) that’s typically in Amatriciana, I used some American-style bacon.
+Vermont bacon, actually.

-The prize valued is $100 includes 4 packages uncured Vermont Smoke & Cure Bacon (2 of each flavor.)
-2 uncured summer sausages, 2 uncured smoked pepperioni and 2 boxes of meat sticks.
+The prize is valued at $100 and includes 4 packages of uncured Vermont Smoke & Cure Bacon (2 of each flavor), 2 uncured summer sausages, 2 uncured smoked pepperoni and 2 boxes of meat sticks.
 All of which is made with meat that is raised without antibiotics or added hormones.

 a Rafflecopter giveaway

 Do you always try what everyone else orders at restaurants?